kmohrf/stroll.js/README.md

 ```

 ### Script
 Just include the `dist/scroll.min.js` but refer to the polyfill section below.
-As the `dist` is not
+As the `dist` folder is not
 part of the repository you still need to install the package via npm.